 Return to Mali to Launch Social Marketing Effort

 For five years, I lived in Mali, working with local NGOs to implement agricultural projects.
-24 years later, I am back with The Futures Group to help launch a new social marketing project.
-I am thrilled to be back (through May 2015) working in one of my favorite countries.
+24 years later, I am back with Palladium to launch a social marketing project, working and living in Mali for four months of 2015 and continuing to support the project from the U.S.

 Marathon Tour of South Asia to Visit Social Marketing Programs

 In December 2014, I visited DKT International social marketing programs in Pakistan and northern India.
 I am using those observations to write a variety of articles.
 Here's the first one, and here's the second.

 Covering Two High-Risk Groups for HIV in Kenya

-In 2014, I traveled to Nairobi and Kisumi, Kenya to profile efforts to prevent HIV among gay men and injecting drug-users, highly stigmatized groups.
+In 2014, I traveled to Nairobi and Kisumu, Kenya to profile efforts to prevent HIV among gay men and injecting drug-users, highly stigmatized groups.
 I wrote about those efforts in a May 2014 blog on Global Health TV.